01-edu/public/docs/db/graphql.md

 }
 ```

-query variable:
+Query variable:

 ```graphql
 {"campus": "pyc", "object": "Final Exam"}
 ```

-- If we wanted to filter the users that where registered to a type of object in the event, we would just need to filter the object by `type` instead of `name`.
+- If we wanted to filter the users that were registered to a type of object in the event, we would just need to filter the object by `type` instead of `name`.
 Should look something like this:

 ```graphql
 query usersEvent($campus: String!, $objectType: String!) {